 In July 2020, Aave unveiled plans to hold a token swap.
 This means that the 1.3 billion AAVE tokens in circulation would be swapped for the newly minted AAVE cryptocurrency at a ratio of 1:100, creating a total supply of 16 million AAVE.Customize this widget

 The first Aave Improvement Proposal has ended, with overwhelming votes in favour of the token migration from LEND to AAVE.
 This migration is the first step in the Aavenomics.
-Migrating from the LEND to AAVE tokens allows users to participate in the Aave Protocol Governance and stake within the protocol Safety Module.
-Similar to the likes of Compound and more recently Uniswap.
+Migrating from the LEND to AAVE tokens allows users to participate in the Aave Protocol Governance and stake within the protocol Safety Module, similar to the likes of Compound and, more recently, Uniswap.

-The ratio of the tokens works out to be 100 LEND to 1 AAVE, so if you migrate 100 LEND you will get 1 AAVE token.
+The ratio of the tokens works out to be 100 LEND to 1 AAVE, so if you migrate 100 LEND, you will get 1 AAVE token.

-If you have LEND in exchanges or other places, these exchanges will be announcing themselves if they will handle the migration from their side.
+If you have LEND in exchanges or other places, these exchanges will announce themselves if they will handle the migration from their side.
 Binance has announced its support for the new AAVE token and has also stated that its users can use their token swap functionality on their site to swap from LEND to AAVE.

 How to Migrate LEND to AAVE Tokens

 The process to migrate from LEND to AAVE is quite similar to a deposit, which you’ll need to approve (to allow the migration contract to move your LEND tokens to migrate them to AAVE) before upgrading your tokens.
 Plus, you’ll also need some Ethereum to pay for the gas fees.

 Once you’ve connected your wallet (containing the LEND tokens) to the Aave site, you simply need to head across to the Migration Portal from the left of the screen.
 Then Approve, pay a gas fee.
 Then Upgrade your tokens and pay another gas fee!